坎贝拉 | கென்பரா

 |Lines Served||North South Line|

-Canberra MRT Station (NS12) is an upcoming above-ground station along the North South Line (NSL), currently under construction and will be opening on 2 November 2019.
-It is located within the Sembawang Springs planning subzone, and next to Canberra Link.
+Canberra MRT Station (NS12) is an above-ground station along the North South Line (NSL) which opened on 2 November 2019.
+It is located along Canberra Link, at the junction with Canberra Way.

 Named after the capital city of Australia, nearby areas were given Western names owing to an old British Naval Base along the northern coast.
-It is the second MRT station to have been built on an existing train line, the other being Dover station which opened in 2001.
-Four exits will be built at ground level, and a fifth on the opposite side of Canberra Link, which connects directly to the city-bound train platform via an overhead bridge.
+It is the second MRT station to have been built on an existing train line (infill station), the other being Dover station which opened in 2001.
+Four exits are built at ground level, and a fifth exit is built at platform level, linking the city-bound train platform with an overhead bridge that spans over Canberra Link.

-Construction work started in March 2016 and the station will open on 2 November 2019.
-The station will serve nearby estates such as Sembawang Springs, as well as upcoming residential developments.
+Construction work started in March 2016 and the station was opened on 2 November 2019.
+The station serves nearby estates such as Sembawang Springs, as well as upcoming residential developments.

 First / Last Train Timings